Jolinaiko Eco Tours - Experience West Africa!

 Respect for the country and its people

 Jolinaiko defines eco-tourism as a healthy, sustainable and friendly mode of tourism, focused on respecting local culture, natural resources and experiencing pure African life.
 Try not to waste water and always switch off lights and air-conditioning if you go out.
 Buy locally made souvenirs where possible (but avoid souvenirs made from coral, ivory, skins or other wildlife).
 Don't give money or sweets to children.
 It encourages begging and demeans the child.
-If your have some charity initiatives in mind, kindly discuss with us for advise.
+If you have some charity initiatives in mind, kindly discuss with us for advice.

 Positive attitude and flexibility